R300-AI/EOSL-AI-Hub/index.md

 # Welcome to ITRI AI Hub Tutorials
 ##### update : 2025/01 by ITRI (EOSL-R3)

 <br>ITRI AI Hub offers simple, fast, and commercialized Edge AI implementation solutions for enterprises and developers.
 Before selecting a system, we recommend evaluating which devices are suitable for your applications based on model type, computing power, memory, and energy efficiency.
-The diagram below summarizes the memory and computing power distribution of devices we selected, helping you compare them more intuitively with Model Zoo, open-source communities, or other custom models.
+The diagram below summarizes the memory and computing power distribution of devices we selected, helping you compare them more intuitively with <a href="https://github.com/R300-AI/ITRI-AI-Hub/tree/main/Model-Zoo">Model Zoo</a>, open-source communities, or other custom models.

 <div align="center">
 <img src="docs/assets/images/pages/metric_of_all_devices.png" width="760"/>